 Expert testimony will demonstrate that immediate and emergency surgical intervention is critical when treating CES.
 According to many studies related to the condition, patients who have surgery within six hours of the symptoms emerging have the best chance at avoiding long-term neurological disabilities.

 Sadly, in many cases that we see, surgery is often delayed more than 48 hours after the hallmark symptoms of CES emerge in the patient.
 In cases like this, it is the delay of appropriate medical care that is the key issue.

 Early CES symptoms include difficulty urinating, weakness in the legs, and/or shooting pains in legs, hips, buttocks and inner thighs.
 When seeing these symptoms, a doctor should perform a detailed examination to determine whether cauda equina syndrome is the cause.
 However, this doesn’t happen in many cases.

 Seeking a Fort Lauderdale Attorney for Cauda Equina Syndrome

 With high medical costs looming over you, you may be feeling overwhelmed at the prospect of the future.
-You can focus on recovering by enlisting the help of Lisa S. Levine P.A., an experienced Cauda Equina Syndrome attorney.
+You can focus on recovering by enlisting the help of Lisa S. Levine P.A., an experienced Cauda Equina Medical Malpractice Attorney attorney.
 We can relieve the stress on your shoulders by keeping open communication with you as we proactively seek out just compensation for your suffering.